Varad2607/Varad2607/README.md

 🤖 I'm currently studying Robotics at University of Washington, Seattle.
 I’m also research assistnat @hcrlab.
 Developing software for robots which can be deployed at home for the people who have mobility issues.

-💻 I have a passion for solving problems in the filed of robotics especially in Perception/Intergration of computer-vision and Deep-Learning and Human-Robot-Interaction.
+💻 I have a passion for solving problems in the field of robotics especially in Perception/Intergration of computer-vision and Deep-Learning and Human-Robot-Interaction.

 📫 How to reach me **vdhat@uw.edu**